misho-kr/scripts-and-tools/ansible/create-aws-cluster/README.md

 Make Virtual Machines in the cloud
 ==================================

+## Tombstone

+This playbook was moved into dedicated repository -- [Ansible Cloud Playbooks](https://github.com/misho-kr/ansible-cloud-playbooks).
+All future work will continue there.

+This folder will bve removed on ar after: 2018/1/1

 [Ansible playbook](https://docs.ansible.com/playbooks.html) to automate the creation of virtual machines on public clouds.
 No need for vendor-specific user interfaces or multiple command-line tools.

 I am sure there are other solutions for that, like [Teraform](https://www.terraform.io).
 This one is implemented with [Ansible cloud modules](http://docs.ansible.com/ansible/list_of_cloud_modules.html).